w3woody/RabbitHoles/git/docs/idx.md

 Offsets and SHA records are stored next to each other as 24-byte records in the Offset/SHA table.
 SHA records are the names of the objects represented in this pack file, and the offsets are the offset *in bytes* into our pack file where the data is stored.
 Offsets are stored in network order as 4-byte integers, and the SHA records are stored as 20 byte records.

+The SHA values representing each of these objects is the same as the SHA used for [bare object files:](objectnames.md): it's the SHA-1 checksum of the contents of the uncompressed file.

+This is also true for [OFS\_DELTA and REF\_DELTA](pack.md) records: the SHA used is the SHA-1 checksum of the reconstructed file.
+This means we can freely compress any object in our pack file and reconstruct it later.

 ### Checksum trailer

 The trailer of our file contains 2 20-byte SHA1 checksums.